 “The journey of 1,000 miles begins with a single step.” — Lao Tzu

-You may have heard that 10,000 steps a day is a fitness goal you should reach for.
-In celebration of National Walking Day in April, which kicks off a month of walking activities around the country, it’s time to talk.
-Can you really walk your way to better health?
+You may have heard that 10,000 steps a day is a fitness goal you should reach for…but can you really walk your way to better health?

 The 10,000 steps a day goal originated in Japan as part of a 1965 marketing campaign to help sell pedometers.
 The pedometer was called manpo-kei meaning “10,000 steps” — an auspicious number in Japan.
 The trend caught on, and the international fitness community has embraced 10,000 daily steps (about five miles) as a healthy goal.
 The American Heart Association uses 10,000 steps as a guideline to follow for improving health and decreasing risk of heart disease, the number one killer of men and women in America.

 Ten thousand steps may seem like a lot to someone who spends most of their day sitting — and it is!
 Unless you have a very active lifestyle or profession, you probably don’t reach 10,000 steps a day without putting some effort into your activity.
 A typical sedentary person walks about 1,000 to 3,000 steps a day.

 Why not get started with 7,000 steps?
 That’s a number most of us could reach easily by following the U.S. Physical Activity Guidelines, which recommend 30 minutes of moderate intensity exercise a day five days a week, for a total of 150 minutes.